cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 - **Western Dress** (15,500) and **Top** (10,622) follow, indicating a diverse range of fashion preferences among buyers.
 - Categories like **Ethnic Dress**, **Blouse**, **Bottom**, **Saree**, and **Dupatta** represent more niche markets within the dataset.

 These insights suggest varied buyer preferences and the importance of efficient fulfillment processes.
-Next, we could look into sales trends over time to understand any temporal patterns or seasonal influences on sales.
-Would you like to proceed with this analysis or focus on another aspect?

 ---
 # Findings pt.2